How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 Section 4.1 (Allocation of Profits and Losses) is amended to read:

-"Net profits and losses shall be allocated as follows: [Member A] - [X]%; [Member B] - [Y]%.
-[If applicable: Before any pro-rata distribution, [Member Name] shall receive a preferred return of [X]% per annum on their unreturned capital contribution.]"
+“Net profits and losses shall be allocated as follows: [Member A] [X]%; [Member B] [Y]%.
+[If applicable: Before any pro-rata distribution, [Member Name] shall receive a preferred return of [X]% per annum on their unreturned capital contribution.]”

 Section 4.2 (Distributions) is amended to reflect the revised allocation.

 When changes are so extensive that individual amendments become confusing.
-The entire agreement is replaced with a new, consolidated version.
+The entire agreement is replaced with a consolidated version.

 AMENDED AND RESTATED OPERATING AGREEMENT